 The MICA Potomac Chapter has committed itself to the greater National Capital Region (NCR) military community by supporting Veterans activities, multiple Wounded Warriors Programs and active duty family support organizations with annual charitable donations.
 We do this through a series of chapter-sponsored events where we bring together the Army’s Command, Control, Communications and Intelligence, Surveillance, and Reconnaissance (C4ISR) leadership, senior government executives, and our industry partners for matters of mutual interest.
 In 2019 we hosted our highly successful 20th Anniversary “LTG Tom Weinstein Charity Golf Classic” and we finished our second event, the 41st Army Intelligence Ball 2019.
 We could not support MICA charities or generate academic scholarships without your commitment and generosity.
-(We are planning for our 2020 Charity Golf Classic (Now moved to 23 October from July.
-The 21st year that MICA Potomac has done this event!)) and we hope to sponsor another AI BALL (the 42nd AI BALL in 2021)).
-The AI Ball planned for 2020 has been cancelled but we anticipate we can all do the 42d AI Ball in 2021 (Date TBD).
+(We are planning for our NEXT Charity Golf Classic after the COVID-19 CRISIS, sometime in 2021.
+It will be the 21st year that MICA Potomac has done this event!)) and we hope to sponsor another AI BALL (the 42nd AI BALL in 2021)).
+The AI Ball planned for 2020 has been cancelled but we anticipate we can all do the 42d AI Ball in late 2021 (Date TBD).
 With your help we can do all this!

 THE BELOW INFORMATION WILL GIVE YOU AN IDEA OF WHERE WE NEED DONATION SUPPORT FOR THE NEXT AI BALL IN 2021 (DATE TBD).
 WE SINCERELY (AND SADLY) REGRET THAT THE AI BALL FOR 2020 HAD TO BE CANCELLED.
 AFTER A HIATUS OF A FEW YEARS, WE WERE JUST RESTARTING THE TRADITION LAST YEAR (2019).
 BUT THE HEALTH AND WELFARE AND SAFETY OF OUR SOLDIERS, FAMILIES, FRIENDS AND GENEROUS DONORS IS TANTAMOUNT AND WE CAN TAKE NO RISKS WITH COVID-19 HEALTH CHALLENGES.
 WE HOPE YOU ALL UNDERSTAND AND THAT YOU WILL SUPPORT THE NEXT (42D) AI BALL WHEN IT CAN BE HELD NEXT YEAR (2021).
 PLEASE PLAN YOUR BUDGETS ACCORDINGLY SO WE CAN COUNT ON YOUR SUPPORT TO THESE CHARITY EFFORTS.
 COME BACK TO THIS WEB SITE FOR UPDATES!